nocentino/sql-s3-object-integration/README.md

 )
 ```

-First we can access data in the s3 bucket and for a simple test, let's start with CSV.
-During the docker compose up, the build copied a csv into the bucket it created.
+First, we can access data in the s3 bucket and for a simple test, let's start with CSV.
+During the docker compose up, the build copied a CSV into the bucket it created.
 This should output `Hello World!`
 ```
 SELECT  *
 FROM    OPENROWSET